tkem/cachetools/docs/index.rst

    .. method:: expire(self, time=None)

-      Since expired items will be "physically" removed from a cache only at the next mutating operation, e.g. :meth:`__setitem__` or :meth:`__delitem__`, to avoid changing the underlying dictionary while iterating over it, expired items may still claim memory although they are no longer accessible.
+      Expired items will be removed from a cache only at the next mutating operation, e.g. :meth:`__setitem__` or
+      :meth:`__delitem__`, and therefore may still claim memory.
       Calling this method removes all items whose time-to-live would have expired by `time`, so garbage collection is free to reuse their memory.
 If `time` is :const:`None`, this removes all items that have expired by the current value returned by :attr:`timer`.

 Extending cache classes